MortalWombat-repo/MortalWombat-repo/README.md

 **About me**

 - 📚 Currently studying Machine Learning, Data Science, Data Engineering with a bit of DevOps.
-I love Docker and use it in my projects, cloud too.

 - 📈 Built SEP chatbot and a bunch of other Machine Learning and Data Engineering projects, with a total of **40** stars on GitHub

-- ❤️ I love Python and anything to do with data
+- ❤️ I love Python and anything to do with data.
+I love Docker and use it in my projects, and enjoy using cloud too.

 - 🎓 I recently enrolled to Georgia Tech MSc in Data Science.
 If you have similar interests I would love to connect :)